35 Fun Things to Do in Chicago in September from a Local

 The birthplace of Gospel music

 Navy Pier happens to host the Midwest’s largest free performing arts festival at Chicago Live!
-More than 100 artists will perform nonstop across five stages (including by boat) at this two-day celebration of the arts.
+More than 100 artists will perform nonstop across multiple stages at this two-day celebration of the arts.

 Need some fresh air?
 Soak up the sun in Humboldt Park, where you can admire sculptures that were created for the 1893 World’s Columbian Exposition.
 Learn the not-so-straightforward story behind these bison sculptures.